JoinCODED/Task-JS-Objects-Arrays-Practice/README.md

 # Task-JS-Objects-Arrays-Practice

+1. Add an index.js file

-Define the students array, where each object represents a student and contains the properties name and grades.
+1. Define the students array, where each object represents a student and contains the properties name and grades.
 Assign appropriate values to these properties.
 For example:
 ```
 const students = [
   { name: 'John', grades: [{ numeric: 85, letter: 'B' }, { numeric: 90, letter: 'A-' }, { numeric: 92, letter: 'A' }] },